TUD-DD/ATDSO/README.md

 # ATOF
-Six SD pairs of trajectory sets.
+Six pairs of OD trajectory sets and their labels.